-In the world of choppers there are two kinds of enthusiast; those who pay people to make their dreams a reality and those that dive right in and build their own bikes with a “can do” attitude.
+In the world of choppers there are two kinds of enthusiasts; those who pay people to make their dreams a reality and those that dive right in and build their bikes with a “can do” attitude.
 We all know you don’t have to have a high dollar shop or top notch tools to build a quality chopper.
 That has been proven over and over again by the highly decorated builders of today.
-Steven Bates is no exception when it comes to building top quality, head turning machines.
+Steven Bates is no exception when it comes to building top quality, head-turning machines.
 He set up a shop in his home in Fort Worth, Texas and with some basic tools and a lot of knowledge he is creating some badass machines.
-Steven will undeniably be a front runner in the chopper building community in the near future.
+Steven will undeniably be a front-runner in the chopper building community in the near future.

 I have seen Steven’s Knuckle in many magazines throughout the last few years and, until recently, I had no idea the bike was from Texas.
 I ran into Steven a few months ago at a local bike shop and after some small talk I had asked him if I could shoot his Knuckle for a feature on Chop Cult, he agreed and here is the story and photos of this amazing build.

 Steven wanted to build something that was different from anything he had seen.
 So, he decided on designing and building a cast aluminum tank, which was structured around a narrowed Sportster tank.
 Steven and a local metal foundry designed the mold, which was a tedious task that took five attempts before the casting was to Steven’s standard.
 After the completion of the tank Steven decided that it needed more detail, so he turned to Otto Carter to engrave the incredible piece of art on the finished tank along with numerous parts, which includes the motor, brake calipers, and coil cover.